 All buildings are assigned to one of three strata, depending on the number of dwellings they comprise.
 The first stratum contains a number of buildings which are close to one another (but not necessarily contiguous) and comprise fewer than five dwellings.
 In this stratum, each sampling district comprises about 12 dwellings.
 The second stratum comprises buildings with between 5 and 10 dwellings.
-Each of these buildings or more.
+Each of these buildings constitutes a sampling district.
+The buildings in the third stratum comprise 11 dwellings or more.
 In this stratum, the 'sampling district' is a subdivision of the building, the target size being 6 dwellings.
 An additional stratum covers the population living in collective households.
 It is divided into sampling units with a target size of 15 persons.